 - Your facility has exhausted all attempts to obtain PPE from other sources.

-- Your facility is following the latest OSHA, CDC and DPH or other applicable guidelines for the use of PPE.
+- Your facility is following the latest Occupational Safety and Health Administration (OSHA), Centers for Disease Control and Prevention (CDC), and DHS or other applicable guidelines for the use of PPE.

 - You are ordering what is needed, but not more than a two week’s supply.
 You may be able to reorder.
 Products are non-returnable.